DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Experimental Evaluation

 \subsubsection{Time Complexity Analysis}

 Table~\ref{table:TimeComplexity} shows the theoretical time complexities of all the competing algorithms.
-DynaMo, QCA and GreMod have different time complexities (i.e., best/worst case) while running in different scenarios.
-For instance, as described in Section~\ref{sec:DynaMo_TimecomplexityAnalysis}, DynaMo performs under the best case time complexity when the network changes are ICEA/WI, CCEA/WI or CCED/WD, and otherwise, it runs under the worst case time complexity.
-Similarly, QCA and GreMod perform under the best case time complexity if the network changes are ICEA or CCED, and otherwise, run under the worst case time complexity.
-For the other algorithms, the best case and the worst case have the same time complexity.
-Below shows the details about our analysis.
+DynaMo, QCA and GreMod have different time complexities while running in different scenarios (i.e., best/worst case).
+As discussed in Section~\ref{sec:DynaMo_TimecomplexityAnalysis}, DynaMo has the best case time complexity when the network changes are ICEA/WI, CCEA/WI or CCED/WD, and otherwise, has the worst case time complexity.
+Similarly, QCA and GreMod have the best case time complexity if the network changes are ICEA or CCED, and otherwise, have the worst case time complexity.
+For the other algorithms, the time complexities of the best and the worst cases are identical.
+Below show the details about our analysis.

-$\bullet$ Compared with Louvain \cite{blondel2008fast}, DynaMo has less time complexity, if the impact of the network changes of a network snapshot on its community structure is small enough to ensure $m^{*}_{d} \ll m$.
-The evolutionary nature of real world social networks, intuitively, assumes two consecutive network snapshots should have similar community structures.
-From our empirical studies, the assumption of $m^{*}_{d} \ll m$ always hold.
-It is also one of the reason that our dynamic algorithms are more efficient than the static algorithms in detecting communities in evolving networks.
-Otherwise, if all the vertices/edges have been changed to completely change the community structure of a network, the efficiency of our dynamic algorithms would downgrade to or even worse than the static algorithms.
+$\bullet$ Compared with Louvain \cite{blondel2008fast}, DynaMo has less time complexity, when the impact of the network changes of a given network snapshot on its community structure updating is small enough to ensure $m^{*}_{d} \ll m$.
+First, the evolutionary nature of the real-world dynamic networks assumes two consecutive network snapshots of the same network should have similar community structures.
+Therefore, each snapshot of a dynamic network should only result in a small part of its community structure being updated (i.e., $m^{*}_{d} \ll m$).
+Also, from our empirical studies, the assumption of $m^{*}_{d} \ll m$ always holds.
+Hence, DynaMo should be more efficient than Louvain for most of the time.

 $\bullet$ Compared with Batch \cite{chong2013incremental}, DynaMo has less initialization time complexity (i.e., $O(\epsilon\cdot\frac{m}{n}) < O((\upsilon+\epsilon)\cdot\frac{m}{n})$), and different second phase time complexities (i.e., $m^{*}_{d}$ vs. $m^{*}_{b}$ ).